© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Moel Arthur Camp is a scheduled monument protected by Cadw under reference FL010.
 View the official record →

-Moel Arthur Camp is a prehistoric hillfort located in Flintshire, Wales, occupying a prominent hilltop position that commands views across the surrounding landscape.
+Moel Arthur Camp is a prehistoric hillfort located in Flintshire, Wales, positioned on elevated terrain that commands extensive views across the surrounding landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL010.

 Moel Arthur Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Moel Arthur Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL010.